opencourses/formal_languages_and_compilers/README.md

 In this repository I will put my (unofficial :) solutions for the exercises of the course of [Formal Languages and Compilers](http://staff.polito.it/silvano.rivoira/FormalLanguagesCompilers/materials.htm).

+You can find also some unofficial solutions of some exams.

 ## Useful links:
 [Course Material](http://staff.polito.it/silvano.rivoira/FormalLanguagesCompilers/materials.htm)